jacopoMauro/dm552/haskell/ex_sheet4_datatypes_typeclasses.md

   -   `center :: Shape -> Point` that given a shape returns its center point.
   -   `moveToOrigin :: Shape -> Shape` that given a shape, centers it on the origin.
   -   `scale :: Shape -> Float -> Shape` that given a shape and a float, scales it by the float.
 Optional: make it keep its center (potentially hard).
-- Optional: Expand your shape class with a square type, defined by the lower left corner and the side-length.
+- Optional: Expand your shape type with a square type, defined by the lower left corner and the side-length.

 Students
 --------